jamesbratt/Flow-Runtime-UI-Lite/src/reducers/README.md

-## Lets talk about Flow state
+## Lets talk about application state

-So currently the Redux store is split into two parts - pageState and componentRegistry.
-These parts of the store are pretty self explanatory, but here goes...

 ### Page State
 This tells our application what it needs to render.
 When the store is initially invoked, the page state